Finland–Sweden Athletics International

-Finnkampen (Swedish, literally The Finn Battle), Suomi-Ruotsi-maaottelu (literally The Finland-Sweden match) or Ruotsi-ottelu (Sverigekampen, literally The Sweden Battle), is a yearly international athletics competition held between Sweden and Finland since 1925.
+Finnkampen (English: The Finn Battle), also known as Suomi–Ruotsi-maaottelu (The Finland–Sweden match) or Ruotsi-ottelu/Sverigekampen (The Sweden Battle), is a yearly international athletics competition held between Sweden and Finland since 1925.

 It is (since the late 1980s) the only annual athletics international with only two participating countries still held at a professional level.
 The two-day event attracts significant audiences, with a combined total of over 50,000 tickets sold for the 2011 competition.
-Three-time heptathlon world champion Carolina Klüft made her final international appearance for Sweden at the meeting in 2012.